 In general, shoes that are too restrictive or tight may not allow the foot to move naturally.
 They could increase pressure unnaturally throughout the foot, which may aggravate conditions such as plantar fasciitis.

-Additionally, minimalist shoes, which manufacturers design to mimic the feel of walking barefoot, are not a good pick for people with plantar fasciitis as they may not offer enough support.
+Additionally, manufacturers design minimalist shoes to mimic the feel of walking barefoot, are not a good pick for people with plantar fasciitis as they may not offer enough support.

-Insoles are a popular option, as they allow many people to add the extra support that they need to almost any pair of shoes.
-Custom insoles require a trip to the podiatrist or another specialist, and they can be costly.
+Insoles are a popular option, as they allow many people to add the extra support they need to almost any pair of shoes.
+Custom insoles require a trip to the podiatrist or another specialist, which can be costly.

-However, a specialist will custom fit orthotics specifically to each foot.
-This personalized approach may provide the user with the exact type of support that they need in their footwear.
+However, a specialist will custom-fit orthotics specifically to each foot.
+This personalized approach may give the user the exact type of support they need in their footwear.